Deleting posts automatically in Mastodon after a certain time period

 ↩ Back to the front page

-Remote Following on Mastodon: Why does Mastodon keep asking me to log in again and again?
+Remote following and remote interactions on Mastodon and the Fediverse: Why does it keep asking me to give the name of my server or log in again?

-Remote following is where you go to an original page which is not on your own server, and click the Follow or Subscribe button there.
-By default, it will ask you to sign in again, because it’s asking your own server who you are.
+Remote following or remote interaction is where you go to the website of a Fediverse server which you’re not a member of, and try to follow an account or interact with a post there.
+By default it will ask you to sign in again or tell you the name of your server, because it’s asking your own server to confirm who you are.

 ↩ Back to the front page